 One key measure of the relative performance of the companies is the number of serious complaints made against them as a proportion of their customer base.
-Vodafone’s complaints changed from 4.1 per 10,000 in October ’15 to 6.2 per 10,000 in October 16 .
-Complaints about Telstra to the TIO also changed from 5.5 per 10,000 in October ’15 to 6.0 per 10,000 in October ’16 .
+Vodafone’s complaints changed from 4.1 per 10,000 in October ’15 to 6,784 Ombudsman complaints in September ’19 .
+Complaints about Telstra to the TIO also changed from 5.5 per 10,000 in October ’15 to 66,402 Ombudsman complaints in September ’19 .

 - These are not your only options for access to the Telstra and Vodafone networks : It’s possible to get access to ( a large part of ) Telstra’s 4G network through Boost Mobile.
 Lebara Mobile offer access to the Vodafone Network.

 - Check these alternatives if you want Optus 4G access : OVO Mobile, Amaysim and Bendigo Mobile all offer access to the Optus 4G network.

 We provide guidance on how to get either a 3G or 4G phone deal on either network, below.

 This Month’s Hot Offers

 Summary Table – Vodafone / Telstra Plan Features